Plotting functions in rbiom fall into five categories:

 Statistics

-The categorical groups defined by x
+The categorical groups defined by x,

-, etc are used to calculate non-parametric
+stat.by, etc are used to calculate non-parametric

 statistics with the Mann-Whitney or Kruskal-Wallis algorithms.
 See Statistics for details.